fp-cybrilla/fp-cybrilla.github.io/content/identity/kyc-check.md

 > **NOTE**: To fetch an investor's demographic information from the KRA databases, you need to be a SEBI registered entity with RIA, AMC or other licences.
 Currently, AMFI regulated ARN holders cannot avail this feature.

+> **NOTE**: If the investor is not KYC compliant yet(Ex: KYC On hold), the investor demographic information will be empty.

 ### Testing

 To test the various scenarios in your application during the development process, use the following formats of PAN number and date of birth in the sandbox environment.